marrus-sh/Corpora/README.markdown

 > Persons interested in such an technical∣theoretical account should
 >   consult the actual ontology definition.

+###  Corpora  ##

+Corpora form the “root” of the Branching Notational System.
+They describe a collection of projects by a given pseud, and are identified through a combination of domain and date.

+###  Projects  ###

+A project defines a single abstract creative endeavour.
+A project may represent a specific fictional universe, book series, esthetic, or artistic goal, or it may represent none of these things.
+The designation of what places a work in a project is up to the corpus authority, although it is generally assumed that the works in a project will generally be in conversation with each other somehow.

+The works in a project are referred to as books, and are further divided as described below.

+###  Branches  ###

+As might be expected from the name, branches form the bulk of the Branching Notational System.
+Branches form a hierarchy as follows :—

+                        Book    >
+    Concept > Volume  > Arc     >
+    Version > Side    > Chapter >
+    Draft   > Section > Verse

+Each branch can only include branches which are lower than it in the hierarchy, so (for example) a side may contain chapters but not versions.
+Additionally, the branches included by any one branch must all be of the same type.
+It doesn’t make sense for the same draft to directly include both sections and verses!

+####  Divisions 🆚 Revisions  ####

+Book, volume, arc, side, chapter, section, and verse branches are referred to as “divisions”.
+Divisions are used to divide a work up into smaller parts which, in the case of volumes, arcs, sides, and chapters, may have multiple revisions.
+With the exception of books, all divisions are optional.

+In contrast, concepts, versions, and drafts are referred to as “revisions”.
+Revisions indicate alternate expressions of a work.
+It is required that the branch structure of a revision be consistent up until its next revision descendant, so if a version contains a side which contains a chapter, *all* of the sides it contains must contain chapters.
+In other words, when the branch structure changes, you need to introduce a new revision.

+Revisions are fundamental to the branch structure of a given resource, so they cannot be skipped.
+You cannot, for example, have a chapter which includes a section; it must include a draft which includes a section instead.
+This prevents breaking backwards‐compatibility should that chapter ever receive a second draft!

+####  Leaf 🆚 Nonleaf Branches  ####

+Most branches will include other branches.
+When a branch does *not*, it is called a “leaf branch”.
+Leaf branches typically instead provide one or more files for viewing the content associated with a branch.

+> **Note:**
+> When a branch does not have any files *or* further branches, it
+>   generally gets treated as a nonleaf branch whose remaining branches
+>   are yet to be determined.
+> Contrarily, if a branch has *both* files and further branches, it
+>   generally gets treated as a leaf branch even though it does indeed
+>   branch further.

+Only drafts, sections, and verses can have files—it doesn’t make sense to provide a file which encapsulates multiple drafts!

+###  Notes  ###

+Notes are essentially treated as a special kind of leaf branch which annotates a given nonleaf branch.
+In the directory structure, they are placed within the special `:notes` directory.

+Unlike branches, notes are considered fundamentally unordered and they don’t have indices.
+Instead, they are identified by identifier.

 ###  `@.yml` Metadata  ###

 Rather than defining verbose metadata files for resources, the build